huseyinbiyik/holidays-worldwide/README.md

 2- Get the directory that you want to clone the repository. <br>
 3- Open the command prompt in this directory. <br>
 4- Write `git clone git@github.com:huseyinbiyik/holidays-worldwide.git` <br>
-5- Go to the repository folder in your command prompt `cd space-travelers-hub`. <br>
+5- Go to the repository folder in your command prompt `cd holidays-worldwide`. <br>
-6- Run `npm install` to install the dev dependencies for linters. <br>
+6- Run `npm install` to install the dev dependencies. <br>
 7- Run `npm start` to see the live version on the browser.

 ### Prerequisites

-Web Browser (Chrome,Safari,Mozilla,Edge)
+Web Browser (Chrome,Safari,Mozilla,Edge), Node Package Manager

 ## Authors